 How we are working with Nations

-There are a range of approaches being used to engage Aboriginal Nations in developing the WRPs, mostly determined by their existing community-based structures.
+In addition to joint Nation gatherings, DEWNR is using a number of other approaches to engage Aboriginal Nations in developing the WRPs, mostly determined by their existing Nation-based structures.

 One approach is supported by a Water Resource Planning Statement of Commitment between DEWNR, SAMDB NRM Board, SE NRM Board and the Ngarrindjeri Regional Authority to guide Ngarrindjeri engagement.